HollyChaffee/game-hub/README.md

 ### Tutorial Source:
 This project was built following a tutorial from "Code With Mosh."

+I definitely recommend taking this course as it is up-to-date, and the instructor is thorough in his explanations.

 [React 18 For Beginners](https://codewithmosh.com/p/ultimate-react-part1) - by Mosh Hamedani

 ### Learning: